Mouse Scroll = Zoom

 The company bundled everything into the Malwarebytes 3.0 version which also includes the Anti-Exploit product as part of the security package.
 In the past, Anti-exploit protection required a different software and a separate license.

-It is important to take into consideration that although Malwarebytes is a new player in the Antivirus playground, they have a proven track record in malware removal and disinfection of 0-day malware, which relies heavily on heuristics detection and is something that legacy anti-virus products can have difficulties with.
+It is important to take into consideration that although Malwarebytes is a new player in the Antivirus playground, they have a proven track record in malware removal and disinfection of 0-day malware, which relies heavily on heuristics and behavioral detection and is something that legacy anti-virus products can have difficulties with.

 In fact, most computer geeks I know recommend Malwarebytes for a first aid situation when something is wrong with your PC.